East Room: 1873 Grant refurbishment

 The East Room was radically redecorated in 1873 during the administration of Ulysses S. Grant.
 Architects Orville Babcock (Commissioner of Public Buildings and Grounds), Richard Ezdorf, William J. McPherson, and Alfred Mullett were faced with both a decorative and structural task.
 The heavy walls above the East Room as well as inadequate structural support had caused the ceiling to sag appreciably.
 Furthermore, the Grants wanted to renovate the East Room into a far more modern space reflective of their Midwest tastes.
-The architects added new load-bearing beams across the ceiling, which made the room appear to be much lower in height.
+The architects added new load-bearing beams across the ceiling, which made the room appear to be more intimate in sectional spaces.
 Corinthian columns were added to support these beams.
 To integrate the beams into the room, they extended the 1815 frieze decoratively across the beams.
 The ceiling, divided into three sections by the beams, was refrescoed as well.
 Elaborately carved new fireplaces painted in white and gold replaced the simpler 1829 fireplaces.
 To help integrate the load-bearing columns into the room, white and gold painted pilasters were added to the room.
 White-painted carved paneling with Greek Revival designs; massive, low-hanging, cut-glass chandeliers (replacing those which had hung since 1834); pearl gray and gilt wallpaper, and wall-to-wall carpeting in a floral pattern completed the redecoration.
 Much of the furniture in the room was sold at public auction (a common and unremarkable practice until the 20th century).
 The architects called the style "Pure Greek", and architectural historian Patrick Phillips-Schrock called it "sumptuous", but it was widely derided as "Steamboat Gothic".
 Nellie Grant's lavish wedding took place in the East Room on May 21, 1874.